 On July 27, 2011, Melco Resorts acquired a 60% equity investment in Studio City International from an affiliate of eSun Holdings Limited, an independent third party, for US\$360 million.
-In connection with Melco Resorts' acquisition of its 60% equity interest in our company on July 27, 2011, Melco Resorts, MCE Cotai, New Cotai and Studio City International entered into a shareholders' agreement which contains a variety of provisions governing the relationship between MCE Cotai and New Cotai, as our shareholders, including but not limited to the composition of the board of directors, related party transactions, corporate governance, the development and operation of Studio City, future capital contributions, restrictions on transfer of our shares and other related matters (the "Shareholders' Agreement").
-The Shareholders' Agreement was amended in September 2012, May 2013, June 2014, July 2014 and [•] 2018.
+In connection with Melco Resorts' acquisition of its 60% of our equity interest on July 27, 2011, Melco Resorts, MCE Cotai, New Cotai and Studio City International entered into a shareholders' agreement, which contains a variety of provisions governing the relationship between MCE Cotai and New Cotai, as our shareholders, including but not limited to the composition of the board of directors, related party transactions, corporate governance, the development and operation of Studio City, future capital contributions, restrictions on transfer of our shares and other related matters (the "Shareholders' Agreement").
+The Shareholders' Agreement was amended in September 2012, May 2013, June and July 2014.